Bitpainter75/FerrumPix/README.md

 Person and place are also shown in the info panel of the viewer and the editor, so a picture on screen says who is on it and where it was taken.

-The settings have a people section for the bigger clean-up: a wall of faces, one per group, and opening a group shows every face in it - the place to sort out a library that grew over years.
+For the bigger clean-up there is a people area of its own, reached by a button in the gallery above the settings one: a wall of faces, one per group, and opening a group shows every face in it - the place to sort out a library that grew over years.
+Point at a face and an eye appears that shows the whole photo it came from, because a small crop tells you who is in the picture but never which picture it was.

 Batch work runs from the context menu or the footer menu: rename, convert, resize, watermark, filters, metadata removal - and *Export to*, which puts all of it into one dialog with a name pattern, a look, a size, a watermark and a target format, locally or straight to Immich. `.fpx` projects are one of the targets, so a batch can come out as files you can keep editing.